pokt-network/poktroll/docusaurus/docs/operate/configs/appgate_server_config.md

 ## Introduction

-It is responsible for multiple things:
+The `AppGateServer` is responsible for multiple things:

 1. Determines how the `AppGateServer` with respect to Pocket network connectivity
 2. Whether it acts as a self serving `Application` or a `Gateway` to other `Applications`